 As a contingency measure and in order for your candidates to gain their Certificates in September for exams scheduled in the June 2020 series, you must have entered candidates for the June 2020 exam series.
 In order to accommodate your requests, we have extended the deadline for the June series to Wednesday 1st April 2020.
 We understand Centres are operating under challenging and unprecedented circumstances but we encourage you to use this window of time to make preparations for your Learners so that certificates can be awarded fairly.

 Please note, you can only submit predicted grades for Candidates who have:

 Already finished teaching content or have sufficient resources and instructions to finish learning by an alternative and suitable means.

 Sufficient attainment data (this could be evidenced in the form of a mock exam, internal assessment (e.g., oral assessment/presentation, Learner records, Learner work history).

 We will continue to provide further information and details of any steps you have to take in the next few days.Please look out for these announcements via email.
 During these uncertain times we wish you and your Learners good health.

-Predicted grades must accurately reflect a Learners likelihood of achievement in their summative exam.
-Records therefore must be maintained by Centres as evidence in the event that ICM request to view these should a claim for predicted grades be raised.
+Predicted grades must accurately reflect a Learner's likelihood of achievement in their summative exam.
+Records, therefore, must be maintained by Centres as evidence in the event that ICM requests to view these should a claim for predicted grades be raised.
 Practice/mock examinations based on past papers provide credible evidence and are available for use here: